thatsLegit/c-chess-engine/README.md

 - proceed with the creation of move making functions
 - performance testing with recursion

+To dos:
+-use sorting for finding the next move in alphabeta (including pvMove and captures)

 Some notes on debugging:

 the ASSERT macro that is used all over the codebase does NOT impact AT ALL the performance of the program